How to Contact Google(Gmail) About Inbox Placement Issues

-After exhausting all troubleshooting issues with SocketLabs Support senders experiencing inbox placement issues with Google/Gmail may need to contact the Google Postmaster team to resolve an issue with their domain.
+After exhausting all troubleshooting issues with SocketLabs Support customers experiencing inbox placement issues with Google may need to contact the Google Postmaster team to resolve an issue with spam misclassifications.

 Google's spam filtering algorithms primarily make decisions using Domain Reputation.
 Learn more about reputation here: Teach Me Email: What is Sender Reputation